Problem:

 To simplify the problem, assume that the green is flat.

 The usual elementary school approach of imposing a grid over a model and counting the squares does not translate out into the field very well.
-You need a process that lets you go onto the golf green, make measurements, and estimate the area.One suggestion: (From professional greenskeepers)
+You need a process that lets you go onto the golf green, make measurements, and estimate the area.Suggestions from professional greenskeepers:

 Pick a point in the middle of the Golf Green and make measurements regularly from that point to the edge of the green.
 The sketch above depicts 16 evenly spaced measures around the point.